erikvargas1/CCNA-Notes/README.md

 </details>

-Root Guard can be configured to protect your STP topology by preventing your switches from accepting a superior BPDUs from switches outside of your control. **Superior BPDUs** (BPDU that is claiming a better root bridge ID)
+Root Guard can be configured to protect your STP topology by preventing your switches from accepting a superior BPDUs from switches outside of your control.

+**Superior BPDUs** (BPDU that is claiming a better root bridge ID)

-If you want to ensure that the Root Bridge remains in your LAN, you can configure Root Guard on the ports connected to switches outside of your control
+If you want to ensure that the Root Bridge remains in your LAN, you can configure Root Guard on the ports connected to switches outside of your control (service provider or client).